VivekGEY/Dynamics365FnO/Deploying-sample-Logic-apps.md

       ![image](https://user-images.githubusercontent.com/22554479/27505678-c4568c9e-585a-11e7-818f-d13181a48854.png)

+       Notes:
-       Note that each template requires the URL to your Dynamics 365 for Operations environment (the parameter name is D365FOURL).
+      * Each template requires a parameter URL to your Dynamics 365 for Operations environment.
 DO NOT include "https://" in the URL.
+      * For OneDrive location, specify the root and path (URL is not required).
+For example, a folder named MyFiles in the OneDrive root is /MyFiles.
+      * An Export Data Project must be created in Data Management and specified when deploying the D365 to OneDrive Template.
+      * An Import Data Project is created automatically when the OneDrive to D365 Logic App is run.

 2. Once deployed, navigate to portal.azure.com and find the deployed app under Logic App resources